axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

    width="70%"
    alt="">
  </div>
- <p>Co-owners should get together to figure out answers to the questions in the Explicit Alignment below.
+ <p>Co-owners should get together to figure what they'd like to put down in the <em>Explicit Alignment</em>.
 This is extremely key.</p>
  <div class="_center">
   <table class="_explicitalignment">
    <tr>